objectionary/lints/src/main/resources/org/eolang/motives/misc/inconsistent-args.md

 # Inconsistent args

-Objects with the same `@base` should have the same amount of arguments passed in it.
+Objects with the same `@base` must have the same number of arguments passed to them.

 Incorrect: